tjx666/vscode-snippets-ranger/README.md

 ## Features Under Consideration

+1. Add button to open the source file for the snippets.
+1. Add "create new snippet" command which enables quickly adding a new snippet.
+It copies the selected text, opens the snippet file for that language, inserts a snippet using the text on the clipboard as the *body*, and allows editing of the other fields.
 1. Filter out languages that have only 'Region Start' and 'Region End' snippets.
-1. Add button to open the source file for the snippets.
 1. Show the shortcuts assigned to any snippets (via command 'insert snippet').

 ## Installation